-Making a sourdough starter more sour is such a well-versed topic that I could have written a newspaper with the amount of recommendations I came across when preparing this article.
+Making a sourdough starter more sour is such a well-versed topic that I could have written a newspaper with the number of recommendations I came across when preparing this article.
 Some of these theories work, but many aren’t supported by science.
 So I’ve whittled the good ideas down so I can share with you what makes sourdough sour.
-In this post I’ll show you how to tweak the flavour of a starter to make less, or more sour bread.
+In this post, I’ll show you how to tweak the flavour of a starter to make less or more sour bread.

 If you don’t know much about how sourdough fermentation works, let’s cover the basics first.

 A sourdough starter is a culture of wild strains of yeast and Lactic Acid Bacteria (LAB) to produce several chemical reactions.
 Fed by fresh flour and water as the starter gets refreshed, the yeast and acid bacteria produce CO2 gas which makes bread rise.

 Improve Your Baking Skills With My Free Email Course- Sign Up Here!

 The combination of acids provides many other benefits whilst also determining the flavour of the starter.
 Before we look at how these can be manipulated to make a starter more sour, here’s the short answer: